temporalio/documentation/docs/server-security.md

 ## Overview

-A secured Temporal server has network communication encrypted and has authentication and authorization protocols set up for API calls made to it.
+A secured Temporal server has its network communication encrypted and has authentication and authorization protocols set up for API calls made to it.
 Without these your server could be accessed by unwanted entities.

 ## Encryption of network traffic